 Asynchronous I/O functions provide status values when the operation is successfully queued for servicing and provides both error and return values when the operation is complete.
-The status requirements for asynchronous I/O are more complex than the functionality provided by the errno function, so status retrieval for asynchronous I/O is accomplished through using the aio\error and aio\return functions in combination with each other.
+The status requirements for asynchronous I/O are more complex than the functionality provided by the errno function, so status retrieval for asynchronous I/O is accomplished through using the aio\error and aio\return functions together.